Executive Operations Now…

 -

-Meisa’s studies at MIT focus on how AI reshapes organizational systems, workflows, and leadership decision-making.
-This work directly informs how AI-enabled executive coordination is curated, using intelligent tools to support preparation, continuity, and insight.
+Meisa is completing MIT’s Professional Certificate in Chief Digital Officer, focusing on how AI reshapes organizational systems, workflows, and executive decision-making.
+This work informs how AI-enabled executive coordination is designed to support preparation, continuity, and insight.

 -